amida-tech/amida-notification-microservice/README.md

 ##### `NOTIFICATION_SERVICE_MONGO_SSL_ENABLED` [`false`]

-Whether an SSL connection shall be used to connect to mongo.
+Whether an SSL connection shall be required and the server certificate validated while connecting to mongo.

 ##### `NOTIFICATION_SERVICE_MONGO_CA_CERT`

-If SSL is enabled with `NOTIFICATION_SERVICE_MONGO_SSL_ENABLED` this can be set to a certificate to override the CAs that are trusted while initiating the SSL connection to mongo.
-Note that this variable should contain the certificate itself, not a filename.
+If SSL is enabled with `NOTIFICATION_SERVICE_MONGO_SSL_ENABLED` this *must* be set to the certificate authority pem file of the CA that will be trusted while validating the certificate of the mongo server.
+Note that this variable should contain the contents of the certificate itself, not a filename.

 ### Old Variables for Postgres
 These variables are still used for any commands for managing legacy postgres based deployments, and for migrating Postgres deployments to MongoDB.